The "common" ash

 - firewood

-Ash wood is relatively heavy, usually light in color and has a beautiful, characteristic grain, which also makes it attractive for decorative purposes.
-However, there is a special form of ash wood - ash wood can sometimes be dark if the core has a brown color.
-In this case, it is called from "core ash" or "olive ash".
+Ash wood is relatively heavy, normally light in color, and possesses a beautiful, characteristic grain that makes it attractive for decorative purposes.
+However, there is a special form of ash wood – it can sometimes be dark if the heartwood has a brownish tint.
+This is then referred to as "heart ash" or "olive ash".

-This discoloration has no influence on the quality or stability of the wood, but only affects its appearance.
+This discoloration has no impact on the quality or stability of the wood, but only affects the appearance.

-Due to its durability, ash can sometimes even be used outdoors.
+Due to its resilience, ash can sometimes even be used outdoors.

 Use of ash wood

-- Furniture construction, floor coverings: Ash wood is not only decorative, but is also hard and durable.
+- Furniture making, floor coverings: Ash wood is not only decorative, but also hard and durable.

-- Kitchen utensils : Due to its hardness, it is often used for all kinds of kitchen utensils, cutting boards, children's toys, writing utensils , etc.
+- Wooden kitchen accessories : Due to its hardness, it is often used for all kinds of kitchen utensils, cutting boards, children's toys, writing instruments , etc.

 - Tool handles : Ash wood is tough and elastic - making it ideal for tool handles.

-Similar to the common beech, which is also valued for its hardness and versatility, the ash tree is characterized by many properties that make it particularly valuable for both ecological and economic purposes.
+Similar to the European beech, which is also valued for its hardness and versatility, the ash tree is characterized by many properties that make it particularly valuable for both ecological and economic purposes.

-The wood has its own characteristics and can have many different appearances.
-It is not only decorative - it is also excellent for turning.
+The wood has its own unique characteristics and can exhibit many different appearances.
+It's not only decorative – it's also excellent for turning.
 Ash trees are impressive specimens in Europe.
-We can only hope that the problem of ash dieback can be contained in the medium term to prevent further threats to this great deciduous tree.
+One can only hope that the problem of ash dieback can be contained in the medium term to prevent further threats to this magnificent deciduous tree.

-I really enjoy working with ash wood and use it to make wood products such as:
+I really enjoy working with ash wood and use it to make, among other things, wooden products such as:

 - Wooden writing instruments